What does SPCA stand for?

 Are you part of the ASPCA?

 No. The ASPCA is New York City’s animal welfare organization.
 Although they do give advice to shelters and make grants to some shelters, they are not the Maryland SPCA’s parent organization, and they do not provide us with any operating money.

-the SPCA and other animal groups, like "the pound?"
+What's the difference between the Maryland SPCA and other animal groups, like the pound?

 How long do you keep the animals at your adoption center?

 There is no set time limit for how long an animal can remain in our adoption center.
 As long as an animal maintains general good health and a sound temperament, we'll keep a pet until it is adopted.

 I need to put my pet up for adoption.
 Can I bring it to you?

 Before bringing your pet to any adoption center, please try other sources, such as friends and family members who may be able to care for your pet.
 We've created a Re-Homing program to give you information and tools to help you find a new home for your pet.

 If you are unable to find someone to take care of your pet, you can call the Maryland SPCA at 410-235-8826 and make an appointment to bring us your pet.
 Please bring a valid photo ID and all veterinary records for your pet to your appointment.
 Your pet will be evaluated before it can be placed up for adoption.
 Please be aware that we cannot guarantee that your pet will qualify for our adoption program.
 If your pet does not meet our requirements, we can talk to you about other options.